freywaid/dotted/README.md

 ### Quoting

-Sometimes you need to quote a field which you can do, just put the field in quotes.
+Sometimes you need to quote a field which you can do by just putting the field in quotes.

     >>> import dotted
     >>> dotted.get({'has . in it': 7}, '"has . in it"')
-    >>> 7
+    7

 ### The numericize `#` operator